 Yes, flagstone is porous, but its level of porosity depends on its mineral composition and geological formation.

-Porosity of Flagstone Depends on it’s Type
+Porosity of Flagstone Depends on Its Type

 - Sandstone-based Flagstone: Highly porous, meaning it readily absorbs moisture.
 If left unsealed, it can be prone to staining, weathering, and freeze-thaw damage in colder climates.
 Regular sealing is recommended to prevent water infiltration and maintain its longevity.